verbes4/the-pirate-ship/README.md

 Links with a ⭐ are recommended by me as I think they have the best content.
 It's all personal opinion.

-This list is also mirrored on [my website](https://verbes4.xyz/the-pirate-ship.md).
+This list is also mirrored on [my website](https://verbes4.xyz/the-pirate-ship.md), however it might be outdated at times.

 If you are new to piracy, I recommend the [Beginners Guide to Piracy](https://rentry.org/Piracy-BG).